MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-WebServicesVirtualDirectory.md

 ```

 ### -ShowMailboxVirtualDirectories
-!!!
-Exchange Server 2013

-The ShowMailboxVirtualDirectories switch specifies whether the virtual directories on the Mailbox servers within the organization are shown.

-!!!
-Exchange Server 2016

 The ShowMailboxVirtualDirectories switch shows information about backend virtual directories on Mailbox servers.
 You don't need to specify a value with this switch.

 By default, this cmdlet shows information about virtual directories in the Client Access services on Mailbox servers.
 Client connections are proxied from the Client Access services on Mailbox servers to the backend services on Mailbox servers.
 Clients don't connect directly to the backend services.

 We recommend that you use this parameter only under the direction of Microsoft Customer Service and Support.

 ```yaml
 Type: SwitchParameter